urbans0ft/fclip/README.md

 # fclip
-In reference to the windows cmd `clip` `fclip` copies files to the windows clipboard so one can insert these files later on using ctrl + v.
+In reference to the windows `clip` the `fclip` command copies files to the windows clipboard so one can insert these files later on using ctrl + v.

 # Usage
+`fclip` now supports relative paths as well.
+Moreover the path existence is checked before modifying the clipboard data.
+If a path does not exist `fclip` returns `INVALID_FILE_ATTRIBUTES` wich is equivalent to 127.
 ```
-fclip.exe "C:\full\path\to\file.dat" "C:\more\files.dat"
+fclip.exe "C:\full\path\to\file.dat" "another_file.dat"
 ```
 That's it!
 Feel free to press ctrl + v to paste the files.